JagdeesshGoud/JagdeesshGoud/README.md

 - 👋 Hi, I’m @JagdeesshGoud
 - 👀 I’m interested in  learning python, java, AWS.
 - 🌱 I’m currently learning python programming.
-- 📫 You can reach me here--> jagdeessh7@gmail.com
+- 📫 You can reach me out here--> jagdeessh7@gmail.com

 <!---
 JagdeesshGoud/JagdeesshGoud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.